raspberrypilearning/lego-robot-car/en/step_3.md

 ## Bluetooth control

-To remotely pilot your robot, you're going to use the Blue Dot library.
+To remotely pilot your robot, you're going to use the BlueDot library.
 This will let you control the robot from an Android phone or tablet.

 ### Pairing your Raspberry Pi with your Android device